andrewwellsgh/brighter_hires/README.md

 # Brighter Hires

 !
-Please note this site is currently in need of repairs and is unavailable online.
+Please note this site is currently unfinished and is unavailable online.
 It was initially developed in 2018 and 2019, with informal updates and work being done in the following years.
+Due to the breakdown of an existing client relationship, this site cannot be launched.

 **Brighter Hires** is a high-performance, full-stack job board platform engineered for seamless connectivity between employers and job seekers.
 Built with a focus on reliability and user experience, the platform provides a secure environment for managing job listings, user accounts, and professional recruitment workflows.